ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 describe how usage preferences are associated with assets.
 Conformance to the specification means following the normative language that defines the construction and interpretation of usage preferences.
-The process of obtaining preferences has very limited scope for variation between implementations.

 Variation in what usage preferences might be obtained are limited to: